Supergeometry in mathematics and physics: Introduction

 In our presentation, we introduce the abstract concept of a quadratic space (data of $\Gamma$-matrices) of which various situations involving spinors form particular cases.
 This has the advantage of simplifying the general discussion and also of relating the subject to the mathematical theory of intersections of quadrics.
 In particular, the familiar dichotomy of complete intersections of quadrics vs. non-complete ones has a direct significance for understanding the ``constraints" which are usually imposed on super-fields.

 .2cm

 Finally, \S 3 is devoted to an attempt to uncover deeper roots for the mysterious power of the super-geometric formalism, of which the remarkable consistency of its sign rules is just one manifestation.
 It seems that the right language to speak about such things is given by homotopy theory.
 Indeed, this theory provides a systematic modern way to talk about the issues of identity: instead of saying that two things are ``the same'', we say that they are ``homotopic'', and specify the homotopy (the precise reason why they should be considered the same).
 We can also consider homotopies between homotopies and so on.
 From this point of view, the group $\{\pm 1\}$ of signs howering over supergeometry, is nothing but $\pi_1^\st$, the first homotopy group of the {\em sphere spectrum} $\SSS$.
 As emphasized by Grothendieck in a more categorical language, $\SSS$ can be seen as the most fundamental homotopy commutative object.
-This suggests that ``mining the sphere spectrum'' beyond the first level should lead to generalizations of supergeometry (and possibly, supersymmetry) involving not just signs but, for instance, $\sqrt[24]{1}$ to account for $\pi_3^\st=\ZZ/24$.
+This suggests that ``mining the sphere spectrum'' beyond the first level should lead to generalizations of supergeometry (and possibly, supersymmetry) involving not just two types of quantities (even and odd) subject to $\pm$ sign rules but, for instance, 24 ``sectors'' (types of higher level categorical objects) that would account for $\pi_3^\st=\ZZ/24$ and obey some multi-level sign rules that could use higher roots of 1 as well.

 .2cm